babluboy/nutty/README.md

 * meson
 * valac

-And of these dependencies to execute:
+And these dependencies to execute:
+* net-tools
 * nethogs
 * nmap
 * traceroute
 * vnstat

-> Enable `vnstat` service: `sudo systemclt enable vnstat`
+* curl
+* wireless-tools
+* iproute2
+* pciutils

+Sometimes vnstat is not started upon install, use the appropriate init system command to start vnstat daemon i.e. `sudo systemclt enable vnstat`

 Run `meson build` to configure the build environment and run `ninja test` to build